-Gokarna is a place in the Uttara Kannada district of Karnataka that is a pilgrimage center and also a tourist spot because of its beautiful beaches.
-It is located at the confluence of two rivers Aganashini and Gangavali, and the place where the rivers converge forms a shape that's similar to the ear of a cow, hence the name, Gokarna (Gokarna in the local language literally means cow's ear).
+Gokarna is a place in the Uttara Kannada district of Karnataka that is a pilgrimage centre and a tourist spot because of its beautiful beaches.
+It is located at the confluence of two rivers Aganashini and Gangavali and the place where the rivers converge forms a shape that's similar to the ear of a cow, hence, the name (Gokarna in the local language literally means cow's ear).

-The Shiva Linga at the Mahabaleshwar Temple in Gokarna is considered to have been brought over here by Ravana.
-He had obtained the Atmalinga, a Linga that could bestow special powers on him and make him invincible.
-Not wanting the evil king to be even more powerful than he already was, the Devas, with the help of Lord Ganesha, tricked him into leaving the Linga here.
+The Shivalingam at the Mahabaleshwar Temple in Gokarna is considered to have been brought over by Ravana.
+He had obtained the Atmalinga, a linga that could bestow special powers on him and make him invincible.
+Not wanting the evil king to be even more powerful than he already was, the Devas, with the help of Lord Ganesha, tricked him into leaving the linga here.

-Beside the Mahabaleshwara temple, there are other prominent temples here including the Maha Ganapathi temple, the Bhadrakali Temple, the Varadaraja temple and the Venkataramana temple.
+Beside the Mahabaleshwara Temple, there are other prominent temples including the Maha Ganapathi Temple, the Bhadrakali Temple, the Varadaraja Temple and the Venkataramana Temple.

 Gokarna is fast becoming a favored tourist destination and it has several wonderful beaches that could rival the beaches of Goa.
 The Kudle Beach, Gokarna Beach, Half Moon Beach, Paradise Beach and Om Beach are the five main seaside attractions here.

 Gokarna Beach is the town's main beach and pilgrims gather here when they visit the Mahabaleshwar Temple.
 The Kudle Beach is the largest of the five beaches and it is crowded during the peak season— November to February.
 It must be noted that this is a dangerous place for a swim.

 Om Beach has a beautiful coastline that forms the shape of the Hindu symbol Om.
 The curve of the symbol forms a pool which can be a safe bathing area for even non-swimmers.